telerik/kendo-ui-core/docs/web/rangeslider/overview.md

 ### Initialize the RangeSlider

-Initialize the RangeSlider using a jQuery selector as demonstrated int he example below.
+Initialize the RangeSlider using a jQuery selector as demonstrated in the example below.

 ###### Example